Margaret Graham (matron)

-History
+Early life and nursing career

-Graham was born in Carlisle, Cumberland, daughter of Margaret Graham, née Farrer and her husband house painter John Graham.

-Nothing further is known of her early life until she emigrated to South Australia in 1886 aboard the steam ship Austral, and on 2 April 1891 enrolled as a probationary nurse at the Adelaide Hospital.
+Graham was born in Carlisle, Cumberland, England, on 15 February 1860, daughter of Margaret Graham (née Farrer) and her husband, house painter John Graham.
+Nothing further is known of her early life until she emigrated to South Australia in 1886 aboard the steam ship Austral, and on 2 April 1891 she enrolled as a probationary nurse at the Adelaide Hospital.
 In March 1894 she was appointed acting charge nurse in charge of Adelaide ward, and on 19 November was recommended by the hospital board for appointment as night charge nurse.
 This recommendation was not implemented.